Algorithm Selection for Software Verification using Graph Neural Networks: Model Evaluation

 \subsubsection{Internal Threats}

 A potential internal threat to this study is our implementation of the approach.
 To mitigate this, we inserted assertions in our implementation to ensure it matched our specifications.
 This included ensuring all edges only referenced nodes that exist in the AST, every verification problem in our dataset had a specification and a label, and that during training our model made valid predictions.
-We also performed sanity checks on the graphs, such as checking that our ASTs were in fact trees.
+We also performed sanity checks on the graphs, such as checking that our ASTs contained no cycles.